Concept · article 06 of 15

 Every new sale from this moment uses the corrected value.

-If you need to correct historical data — say, you discovered the COGS was wrong since day one — open each historical revenue entry and edit its individual snapshot.
-Tedious for many entries, but precise.
+Yes, but you have to do it entry by entry.
+Because each sale stores its own COGS snapshot, correcting historical data — say, you discovered the COGS was wrong since day one — means opening each historical revenue entry and editing its individual snapshot.
+It's tedious across many entries but precise, which is why it's only worth it when the historical accuracy genuinely matters.

 For most owners, the right move is to fix the product going forward and leave the past alone.
 Historical accuracy at the product level is rarely worth hours of manual editing.